When planning out your website, you’ll need to think about organizing your content. You may even wonder about categories vs tags.

-This can be confusing and intimidating for many new website owners, so I hope I can help you understand what categories and tags actually are, and how to best use categories and tags on your website.
+Categories and Tags can be confusing and be intimidating for many new website owners.
+I can help you understand what categories and tags actually are.
+And I can show you how to best use categories and tags on your website.

 The simplest explanation I’ve ever heard of what categories and tags are is this: